apallin/testworksEspresso/README.md

             onView(withId(R.id.statistics_navigation_menu_item)).perform(click());
         }
      ```
-  2. Because of how this application is structure, this `statistics_navigation_menu_item` cannot be opened just by attempting to click on the ID.
+  2. Because of how this application is structured, this `statistics_navigation_menu_item` cannot be opened just by attempting to click on the ID.
 This element is a child of a `DrawerLayout` and a it is part of the Menu.
 Therefore, you must work through the actions of finding the menu items and finding the element that way.
   3. This kind of functionality is not for beginners and therefore this method has been provided for you [here](https://github.com/apallin/testworksEspresso/blob/master/todoapp/app/src/androidTest/java/com/example/android/architecture/blueprints/todoapp/custom/action/NavigationViewActions.java#L63).
 However, this is an important step to illustrate that interacting with items is not always as easy trying to click on an item.

 7. **Using the `navigateTo` function provided, create a test that opens the Statistics View, validates that it is open, then goes back to the Tasks List.**